 The Northern lights are only visible from September to the end of March.
 In Abisko, which is considered by many scientists to be the best place in the world to see the Northern lights, we saw the lights 3 out of 3 nights — a definite must-add to your Sweden winter itinerary.

 Granted, 2 of the 3 nights were rather cloudy, so we saw a few green streaks of aurora that quickly got covered by the clouds.
 However, our final night we had a cloudless night, and the lights were even more vibrant, magical, and amazing than I could have imagined.
 Sverige is also a fantastic place for Northern lights hunting.

 Seeing the Northern lights is completely free once you get there.
 Just walk as far away as you can from the light pollution and stare up at the sky.
 Don’t think you have to spend hundreds of dollars at the Aurora Sky Station or on a photography tour.
 With the proper weather conditions, you should be able to see the lights as soon as you walk outside and let your eyes adjust to the darkness.

 I do recommend using the Sky Station’s live camera and running outside as soon as you see a flash of green.
 I thought that February was the perfect time to go, as you’re not subject to the “Polar Night,” where the sun does not fully rise for 28 straight days, right around the winter solstice.
 When I went in mid-February, the sun rose just before 8 and set a little before 4, almost a solid 8 hours of sunlight.

 2. Flying to Sweden in winter is cheap.
 Really cheap.

-Another cheap winter destination?
+Another great budget wintry destination?
 There are often cheap flights to Reykjavik, Iceland, and there are so many excellent wintery things to do in Iceland!
 I haven’t been yet, but I’d love to road trip along the Ring Road in a campervan one day!